Your Baby’s 1ST Dental Check-up at Apple Dental Care

 5) Keeping Teeth Clean

 Parents are recommended to clean their baby’s mouth within the first few days after birth.
-A clean moist clothe or cotton can be used to clean gums.
+A clean, moist cloth or cotton can be used to clean gums.
 Once teeth start erupting, brushing must begin.
-You can give child a brush to hold which helps them connect with tooth brush.
-They might chew on it which massages gums and helps in teething and teeth eruption.
+You can give the child a brush to hold, which helps them connect with the tooth brush.
+They might chew on it, which massages the gums and helps with teething and eruption.
 If brushing is not done by you after the child has tried to scrub the teeth by themselves, decay can occur.
-Your child can brush on his or her own, you should brush your child’s teeth twice a day with a child toothbrush and fluoridated rice size amount (below 3 years) and pea-sized amount (after 3 years) of toothpaste.
+Your child can brush on his or her own; you should brush your child’s teeth twice a day with a child toothbrush and fluoridated rice-sized (below 3 years) and pea-sized (after 3 years) toothpaste.

-Flossing is very important to keep the in-between part of teeth clean & cavity free.
-As an adult we need to floss twice a day.
-Just like that, even kids need flossing if their teeth do not have much gap or once the permanent teeth start to erupt.
+Flossing is very important to keep the in-between parts of teeth clean & cavity-free.
+As adults, we need to floss twice a day.
+Just like that, even kids need flossing if their teeth do not have much space or once the permanent teeth start to erupt.